 Should we change the default cut scores for the color categories?

-For many schools the default cut scores for the definition of red, yellow, blue and green scores is sufficient to identify learning groups, students 'at-risk' for falling further behind their peers and students who are ready for more of a challenge.
+For many schools the default cut scores for the definition of proficiency scores (red, yellow, blue and green) is sufficient to identify learning groups, students 'at-risk' for falling further behind their peers and students who are ready for more of a challenge.

 If your school staff does not have experience with universal screening and benchmarking students you may want to continue with the default cut scores.
 You can learn more aboutTrack My Progress cut scores and color categories in What do the colors for student scores mean?, and you can learn more about universal screening in How do I use Track My Progress for Universal Screening?.
 Here are a few examples of scenarios where schools did decide to change the default cut scores: